miaozhun/DEsingle/README.md

 ## Cooperation with the SingleCellExperiment class

-The [`SingleCellExperiment`](https://bioconductor.org/packages/release/bioc/html/SingleCellExperiment.html) class is a widely used S4 class for storing single-cell genomics data. `DEsingle` also could cooperate with the `SingleCellExperiment` data representation.
+The [`SingleCellExperiment`](https://bioconductor.org/packages/release/bioc/html/SingleCellExperiment.html) class is a widely used S4 class for storing single-cell genomics data. `DEsingle` also could take the `SingleCellExperiment` data representation as input.
 Here is an example.

 ```{r demo2}
 # Load library and the test data for DEsingle